viveshCodes/OS-Simulator/README.md

 # OS Simulator:

 ## Introduction:
 This is an application for simulating the basic components of a modern operating system.
-This is a project done under the course Operating Systems Lab (CS252) taught by Prof. Shashidhar.
+This is a project done under the course Operating Systems(CS252) taught by Prof. Shashidhar.
 G. Koolagudi and Prof. Annappa.

 ## Requirements:
 - Node.js